paquetp/Registry/README.md

-# TheRegistry
-The Registry Monetary System
+# The Registry Monetary System